 Dear EarthTalk: I like the feel of carpeting, but I’m concerned about all the chemicals.
 What are some good non-chemical (but still soft!) options? — Jennifer Jones, Madison, WI

 Modern day carpets, in all their plush and stain-resistant glory, are wonders of technology and help make our homes and workplaces more comfortable.
 But the typical carpet, made from petroleum-based synthetic fibers, contains dozens of chemicals and gases, including volatile organic compounds (VOCs) and other potential toxins—and they can compromise indoor air quality for years on end and cause dangerous reactions in the sensitive among us, including little ones and the elderly.
+If your carpet is extremely dirty, should you clean it or just replace it?

 Fortunately today there are many green options when it comes to carpeting and alternative floor coverings.
 Green Depot—the nation’s leading supplier of environmentally friendly building products, services and home solutions with 13 retail stores nationwide—sells a lot of wool carpeting, which is typically all-natural, renewable and is the most logical option for those who want the look and feel of real carpet without the chemical impact.
 Wool carpeting is pricier than synthetic, but those seeking peace-of-mind might not mind paying a premium.
 Some leading makers of all-natural wool carpeting include Bloomsburg, Earth Weave, Helios, Natural Home and Woolshire.
 Wool is also a great material for rug pads, as it dampens sound, inhibits mold and provides insulation.
 Green Depot’s favorite is Whisper Wool Underlayment.